 Will the Gods play a part?

-It’s impossible to leave out the Gods in a game all about the war between the Greeks and Trojans giving the significant role they play in the mythical stories.
+It’s impossible to leave out the Gods in a game all about the war between the Greeks and Trojans, given the significant role they play in the mythical stories.

-That said, Creative Assembly still wants to maintain a grounded vision of the Trojan War and so has refrained from allowing players to hurl lightning bolts at infantry troops from the heavens.
+That said, Creative Assembly still want to maintain a grounded vision of the Trojan War and so has refrained from allowing players to hurl lightning bolts at infantry troops from the heavens.

 Instead, Total War Troy will use the factions’ belief of Gods to give them perks and bonuses rather than seeing Gods getting directly involved in the combat.
 These perks could include naval bonuses from Poseidon or a boost to warfare from Ares.